diy cake board covers shown in a variety of colors and sizes, cake board ideas in different shapes

 • Add any additional fondant decorations to your cake and you’re done.

-DIY Cake Board - How-To Cover Cake Boards Easily - CakeLovesMe - New!, Cake Baking Tips and Tricks - diy cake board -
+DIY Cake Board - How-To Cover Cake Boards Easily - CakeLovesMe - Cake Baking Tips and Tricks - diy cake board -

 This was one of my early cakes and covering boards with fondant was just starting to get popular.
 At that time border ribbons were not being used often.
 A border ribbon would have been nice-looking on this cake board to finish the overall design.
 The small details are never small considerations.

-DIY Cake Board - How-To Cover Cake Boards Easily - CakeLovesMe - New!, Cake Baking Tips and Tricks - diy cake board -
+DIY Cake Board - How-To Cover Cake Boards Easily - CakeLovesMe - Cake Baking Tips and Tricks - diy cake board -

 What not to do when covering a Cake Board